HeidelTime/heideltime/doc/readme.txt

     You will need to enter the full path of the hunpos-1.0-linux directory in the HunPosTaggerWrapper.

-    To process any of the automatically create, you can use the AllLanguagesTokenizer which is part of the heideltime kit.
+    To process any of the language with automatically created resources, you can use the AllLanguagesTokenizer, which is part of the heideltime kit.
 It is a simple (whitespace-based) yet generic tool and creaetes sentence and token annotation.

     For sample UIMA workflows for any of the supported languages, please take a look